Meshio - Platform for Tech Hobbyists

 • Continue iterating and do more testing

-• Change carousel sections on mobile with vertical scroll
+• Replace carousel sections on mobile with vertical scroll

 • Design more parts of the app (like settings menu)

-• Explore extra features like AI-driven recommendations and advanced moderation features
+• Explore extra features like AI-driven recommendations and moderation features

 • Explore how to make users more motivated and engaged